The main reasons an Oyster3 would not be connecting as scheduled are as follows:

 1.2 Check for any Under-voltage lock-out (UVLO resets)

 If the device ever browns out, the device will log an Under Voltage Lockout Reset.
-If this ever occurs, the batteries need to be replaced.
+In the Oyster3 this will be indicated in the logs as Reset =2 or Reset =6.

-To check, In OEM - View the Device Logs, and if you see this log appear, it means the batteries are at a critically low level and must be replaced.
+To check the logs in OEM - View the Device Logs, and if you see this log appear, it means the batteries are at a critically low level and must be replaced.

 (By default, the start date on the view is 1 day ago - you may want to increase the range to view a month or two of logs)